GabeScott/standard-works-vault/General Conference/1991 April - “Honour Thy Father and Thy Mother”.md

 Thousands of years ago, on a mountain across the Arabian peninsula from the recent conflict, the Lord God of Israel gave his people ten commandments.
 The fifth commandment that the Lord gave through the prophet Moses was:

-“Honour thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee.”
-(Ex.
-20:12.)
+“Honour thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee” ([[Exodus 20.12|Ex.
+20:12]]).

 This morning I wish to speak about honoring our parents and the aged among us.